-I studied internal communications in the university.
+I studied organizational communications in the university.
 And as a topic it has stayed one of my biggest passions over the years.
-There are many theories on how internal communications can be handled in an organisation.
+There are many theories on how internal communications can be handled in an organization.
 And systems that work in one place, may be totally useless in other companies.

 What all theories agree on, however, that it is leader’s responsibility to make sure, employees have a clear overview of what is going on and what is expected from them.

 Setting up clear communication lines in your company carries with it many benefits.
 Employees who understand what is going on and what they should be working on, are more engaged, more productive, and less likely to switch jobs.
 Recent studies find that “Organizations with high employee engagement outperform those with low employee engagement by more than 200 percent.
 At the same time, only 36 percent of businesses see engagement as a top challenge.